gwu-libraries/social-feed-manager/docs/mgmt_commands.rst

 Management Commands
 ====================

-Social-feed-manager(SFM) has  features which allows you to store the tweets from users, stream public statues, update their usernames et al. These features are present as management command under SFM, their description and usage is mentioned below:
+Social-feed-manager(SFM) has  features which allows you to store the tweets from users, download those tweets,  stream public statues, update their usernames, fetch urls in tweets, filter and capture public statues, collect random samples of twitter data and many more.
+These features are present as management command under SFM, their description and usage is mentioned below.

 user_timeline
 -------------
-Twitter API allows you to fetch the user timeline for a particular username.SFM uses this API to fetch and then store the tweets of a particular twitter user or a list of twitter users.For the new twitter users added, it goes in a fetches approximately the last 3000 tweets, then gradually fetches latest tweets.It is automated to run every two hours to collect tweets.
+Twitter API allows you to fetch the user timeline for a particular username.SFM uses this API to fetch and then store the tweets of a particular twitter user or a list of twitter users.For the new twitter users added, it goes in a fetches approximately the last 3200 tweets, then gradually fetches latest tweets.It is automated to run every two hours to collect tweets.
 You can run this command manually as well, as mentioned below:

 To run: